Tooth Extraction and Implant Timeline (What to Expect)

 In essence, consultation and adherence to the treatment plan pave the way for a successful tooth extraction and implant process, promising the best outcome for your oral health.

-1. Rest Up: Ensure you’re well-rested before the procedure to enhance your comfort and recovery.
-In addition, consider taking time off from work or school for a stress-free recovery.
+- Rest Up: Being well-rested before your tooth extraction aids comfort and recovery.
+Consider taking a break from work or school for a smoother healing process.

-3. Maintain Oral Hygiene: Keep your mouth clean, especially around the tooth-to-be-extracted, to prevent infection and expedite healing.
+- Maintain Oral Hygiene: Keep your mouth clean, particularly around the extraction site, to prevent infection and promote faster healing.

-4. Antibiotics: If you’re at a higher risk of infection due to certain medical conditions, your dentist might prescribe antibiotics as a preventive measure.
+- Antibiotics: If you have a higher infection risk due to certain health conditions, your dentist may prescribe antibiotics beforehand.